Kotlin/kotlindl/docs/importing_keras_model.md

 You can find a Jupyter notebook with the Python code used to train this model [here](CIFAR-10.ipynb).

-Once this model has been trained, it's important to save it properly so we can load it from KotlinDL:
+Once this model has been trained, it's important to save it properly, so we can load it from KotlinDL:
 ```python
 model.save('keras-cifar-10/weights', save_format='h5')